 With an eclectic collection that has everything from candlesticks to mirrors, travelling writing desks and jewellery caskets, Martin Fennelly Antiques is almost guaranteed to have something that draws you in.
-If you’re looking for speciality Irish-made antiques, or local Irish art, there’s a good chance that you’ll find it here.
+If you’re looking for speciality Irish-made antiques or local Irish art, there’s a good chance that you’ll find it here.

 96 Francis Street,

-This antiques shop has a wide range of Guinness items as well as vintage posters and magazines, as well as antique glass and mirrors, chandeliers, desks and tables.
+This antique shop has a wide range of Guinness items as well as vintage posters and magazines, as well as antique glass and mirrors, chandeliers, desks and tables.
 The antique pub items they stock mean that anyone who’s enjoyed their stay at Temple Bar should pop into Lantern Antiques.

 86 Francis Street,